Field hockey recaps 2014 season, recognizes graduating senior class during annual team event

 Minutewomen enter postseason as the tournament's No. 1 seed

-Syracuse graduate and U.S. National Team alumna Shannon Taylor enters her second season as an assistant coach on Carla Tagliente's field hockey staff at the University of Massachusetts in 2014.
+Syracuse University graduate and U.S. National Team alumna Shannon Taylor enters her third season as an assistant coach on Carla Tagliente's field hockey staff at the University of Massachusetts in 2015.
 Taylor also coached with Tagliente when the Minutewomen won the Atlantic 10 Championship and advanced to the NCAA Tournament during the 2012 season before Taylor focused solely on competing with the U.S. National Team during 2013.

-"I am honored that Carla has asked me to rejoin her staff," Taylor said.
+"I am honored that Carla [Tagliente] asked me to rejoin her staff," Taylor said.
 "I am really looking forward to rejoining this group and being able to work with the girls at UMass."

 With 111 caps to her credit, Taylor retired from Team USA and returned to UMass with a wealth of international experience, having been involved with the U.S. National program as early as 2006 when she was selected to play for the U21 squad and was invited to participate in USA Field Hockey's High Performance Training program.
 Taylor was first named to the U.S. Women's Development squad in 2009 and then subsequently earned a spot on the U.S. Women's National Team in 2010.
 She helped the 2011 Pan American Team to their first-ever gold medal with a first place finish ahead of an appearance in the 2012 London Olympic Games.

-"We are fortunate to be able to have Shannon back on our UMass field hockey staff," Tagliente said.
-"Our attack and penalty corner production benefitted greatly from her guidance in 2012 and will again in 2014 moving forward."
+"We are fortunate to be able to have Shannon [Taylor] back on our UMass field hockey staff," Tagliente said.
+"Our attack and penalty corner production benefitted greatly from her guidance in 2012 and will again moving forward."

 The Taylor File

 |There are no upcoming events.|